kriebb/kriebb.github.io/_posts/2023-04-02-the-importance-of-unique-emails-enhancing-your-security.md

 1. [SimplyLogin](https://simplelogin.io/docs/): I quote their site: `SimpleLogin is an` [`open source`](https://github.com/simple-login) `email aliasing service that allows you to receive and send emails anonymously.
 Based in France, SimpleLogin has helped 50,000+ people protect their mailboxes against spams, phishing and data breaches.`

-2. [Hide My Email by Apple](https://support.apple.com/en-gb/guide/mac-help/mchle62f7f45/mac#:~:text=On%20your%20Mac%2C%20choose%20Apple,ID%20or%20to%20create%20one.&text=Click%20iCloud%20on%20the%20right,may%20need%20to%20scroll%20down.)): I quote their site: `With Hide My Email, you can generate unique, random email addresses that forward to your personal email account, so you donâ€™t have to share your real email address when filling out a form on the web or signing up for a newsletter.
+2. [Hide My Email by Apple](https://support.apple.com/en-gb/guide/mac-help/mchle62f7f45/mac#:~:text=On%20your%20Mac%2C%20choose%20Apple,ID%20or%20to%20create%20one.&text=Click%20iCloud%20on%20the%20right,may%20need%20to%20scroll%20down.)): I quote their site: `With Hide My Email, you can generate unique, random email addresses that forward to your personal email account, so you don’t have to share your real email address when filling out a form on the web or signing up for a newsletter.
 You can choose to forward emails to your iCloud Mail address or any email address associated with your` [`Apple ID`](https://support.apple.com/en-gb/guide/mac-help/aside/glosbdc8e694/13.0/mac/13.0)`.`

 For the customers of Apple: you have a built-in way.
 I am not using that ecosystem.